 People learn to pay more attention to their bodies and emotions through regular Pilates sessions.
 It’s also a form of mindfulness practice.
 When you breathe deeply and work your body hard for an hour, you naturally become more aware of your physical and emotional state.
 When you combine Pilates and mindfulness, you can achieve a state of physical and mental harmony.
 You can become more aware of your body and emotions, and more resilient to challenges.

-Does it work?
 Absolutely.
-I think we have a bit of a guilt complex about investing time in things like Pilates and Mindfulness meditation – they just feel a bit too indulgent to a lot of people.
+Leisure activities such as pilates, mindfulness, and meditation may feel a little self-indulgent to a lot of people but they are actually extremely good for our health.
 Mindfulness training teaches you to let go of those feelings.
 Not to ignore them or deny them, but just to acknowledge them with non-judgmental awareness.
-As one client recently said to me: “Mindfulness training is like being given permission to relax.”
+One of our Pilates holiday guests summed this up perfectly, “Mindfulness training is like being given permission to relax.”

 How exactly do you train to be mindful during a Pilates session?

 The two already go hand-in-hand, so most of the time you probably wouldn’t even be aware when your Pilates teacher is doing this.
 It’s really just about encouraging people to be more aware of things during the session, whether that’s the way it feels when they move their arm across their chest or the thoughts that come into their head while they’re holding certain positions.
 Our teachers will, quite often, introduce 10 minutes of meditation into the session nearly always focusing on the breath, which helps people become more skilled at altering their focus of attention, and to be less at the mercy of their scattered thoughts.